Skip to content

 5) Failing to re-establish attribution and campaign tagging

 Attribution defaults change between systems (last non-direct, first touch, time-decay, or simple last touch).
-UTMs may parse differently (case sensitivity, parameter names, overruling “gclid”/“fbclid”).
+UTMs may parse differently (case sensitivity, parameter names, overruling “gclid”/”fbclid”).
+This is especially critical as hybrid attribution becomes standard across the industry.

 Fix: